sonatype-nexus-community/iq-config-as-code/README.md

       -s, --self_signed   Override validation when a self-signed certificate is installed.  # defaults to False

-      -f, --file_name     <config-file>.json                                                # iq-apply_conf.py only
+      -f, --file_name     <config-file>.json                                                # iq-apply_conf.py & iq-healthcheck only

-      -o, --output        <output-path>                                                     # iq-scrape-conf.py only - defaults to ./scrape
+      -o, --output        <output-path>                                                     # iq-scrape-conf.py & iq-healthcheck only - defaults to ./scrape

-      -y, --scope         Comma delimited list of org name(s) and/or app public-id(s)       # iq-scrape-conf.py only - defaults to "all"
+      -y, --scope         Comma delimited list of org name(s) and/or app public-id(s)       # iq-scrape-conf.py & iq-healthcheck only - defaults to "all"

 Limitations/Scope: